All Products

 Return value type

-Use the current_date function to obtain the current date.
-Then, use the day_of_year function to obtain the day of the year based on the current date.
+Use the current_date function to retrieve the current date.
+Then, use the day_of_year function to extract the day of the year from the current date.

 * | SELECT current_date, day_of_year(current_date)